A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

 Denote by $D([0,T],\S'(\mathbb{R}))$ and $C([0,T],\S'(\mathbb{R}))$ the spaces of right continuous functions with left limits and continuous functions respectively from $[0,T]$ to $\S'(\mathbb{R})$.

-We now state a result from the literature which has been proved for some processes (cf. \cite{Ferrari_zrp}, \cite{KL}[Chapter 11] for zero-range processes with bounded rate, \cite{Ravishankar}, \cite{Dittrich} for simple exclusion processes, and \cite{Spohn}[Section II.2.10] for exclusion systems with speed-change), sometimes from more general initial conditions, when the asymmetry is of order $O(n^{-1})$. \begin{proposition} For $\gamma =1$, starting from $\{\mu^n\}$, the sequence $\{\mathcal{Y}_t^{n}; n\geq{1}\}$ converges in the uniform topology on $D([0,T], \mathcal{S}'(\mathbb{R}))$ to the process $\mathcal{Y}_t$ which solves the Ornstein-Uhlenbeck equation
+We now state a result from the literature which has been proved for some processes (cf. \cite{Ferrarizrp}, Chapter~11 in \cite{KL} for zero-range processes with bounded rate, \cite{Ravishankar,Dittrich} for simple exclusion processes, and Section II.2.10 of \cite {Spohn} for exclusion systems with speed-change), sometimes from more general initial conditions, when the asymmetry is of order $O(n^{-1})$.